Chinese website translation – all your need to know!

 Forbidden terms in China

-Coming to content marketing in China, there is an update in the law: there is a fairly extensive list of words and phrase you cannot use, most of which refer to being the best, strongest, fastest, original, 100% or even “real leather”, and violating this law will lead to a fine up to 300 000 RMB or even 300 days in jail!
+Coming to content marketing and Chinese website translation, there is an update in China’s law: there is a fairly extensive list of words and phrase you cannot use, most of which refer to being the best, strongest, fastest, original, 100% or even “real leather”, and violating this law will lead to a fine up to 300 000 RMB or even 300 days in jail!
 Now, if you want to protect your marketing director from this fate, check the full list of forbidden terms on our dedicated article here.

 Brand name translation & new company naming – is it necessary?

 Since the writing system in China is dramatically different, your brand name/company name will be translated whether you want it or not, so you better have the time and resources to have it done.
 To see examples of some brand naming failures in China and some useful information on how to avoid similar fates, please see one of our previous articles.